catalyticmaterials/cheat/README.md

 [bayesian_optimization](examples/bayesian_optimization) applies the above step in a Bayesian optimization procedure to maximize a catalytic activity by sampling surfaces within a specified composition space.

-[fairchem](examples/fairchem) showcases the finetuning and application of a more advanced adsorption energy inference model from FAIR Chemistry (formerly Open Catalyst Project)
+[fairchem_is2re](examples/fairchem_is2re) showcases the finetuning and application of a more advanced adsorption energy inference model from FAIR Chemistry and it's implementation in the surrogate surface simulation.

+[fairchem_s2ef](examples/fairchem_s2ef) demonstrates how to finetune a machine learning potential from FAIR Chemistry, providing a much(!) faster alternative to a DFT calculator.